lynochka/TPG/README.md

 If you are familar with ipython-notebook, then you know what to do.

-# To reference:
+# How to reference?

-If you decide to use or reference the example please mention:
+If you decide to use parts of the code or reference the example please use:

 Author: Alina Astrakova
 Source: https://github.com/lynochka/TPG